 What is an IP Licence?

-Intellectual property, or “IP”, refers to the various rights available under the law for intangible property – this can be things like brand names, logos, original content and software code.
-In almost every kind of business, intellectual property is one of the most valuable aspects of the business and should be properly protected!
+Intellectual property, or “IP”, refers to the various rights available under the law for intangible property – this can include brand names, logos, original content, software code, and even emerging digital assets that are increasingly significant in 2025.
+In nearly every business, IP is among the most valuable assets and should be robustly protected.
+For additional insights on safeguarding your intellectual property, consider our Trade Mark Initial Consultation service.

-An IP Licence Agreement is a legally binding contract that allows you to monetise your IP while retaining ownership – it allows other people to use your IP on terms and conditions you set.
-An IP Licence Agreement should set out key terms such as the payment terms, licence scope, termination rights and liability protections.
+An IP Licence Agreement is a legally binding contract that allows you to monetise your IP while retaining ownership – it permits third parties to use your IP on terms and conditions you set.
+A comprehensive IP Licence Agreement should clearly outline key terms such as payment structures, licence scope, termination rights, and liability protections.
+For further insight into the fundamentals of enforceable contracts, see our article on what makes a contract legally binding.

 Why Do I Need It?